Mercedes-Benz SL-Class (R230): SL 65 AMG Black Series (2008–2011)

 The high performance Black Series version of the SL 65 AMG was unveiled in Monterey in 2008.
 The turbochargers are 12% larger, and the optimised wastegate ducts permit increased air throughout.
 The intake air ducting and exhaust system are modified to improve response and reduce the exhaust gas backpressure.
 These engine improvements result in a 58 PS higher power output than the standard AMG model.

 The Black Series is 250 kg lighter than the regular SL 65 AMG through the use of light carbon fibre composite (CFRP) parts and the omission of the SL's normal foldable hardtop roof, which it replaced with a fixed roof.
 Not only did this save weight, it also made room available for the retractable rear spoiler.

 The SL 65 AMG Black Series has a limited top speed of about 200 mph and can accelerate from 0–62 mph in 3.8 seconds.

 The AMG Speedshift Plus five-speed automatic transmission include "C", "S", "M1", and "M2" which has gearshift times 25 percent quicker than the "M1" mode.
 The Black Series front axle track width is 97 mm wider and the rear axle track width 85 mm wider over regular model.
 Other changes include retractable rear spoiler and the rear apron with diffuser fins, 265/35R19 front tyres with 19×9.5 inch AMG light-alloy wheels and AMG 20×11.5-inch light-alloy wheels with 325/30R20 tyres (Dunlop Sport Maxx GT tyres), 6-piston front calipers with 390×36mm discs and 4-piston calipers with 360×26mm discs, and a special coilover suspension setup developed by KW.

+A total of 350 Black Series were made, with half (175) destined for the US market.